Get Involved: Become a Volunteer

 Two to three hours per month; participation includes at least two in-person meetings with the FICP Board of Directors, committee calls (about eight per year) and designated committee tasks.
 Each HPAC member is asked to serve as a liaison to at least one committee or event team, which, in some instances, involves additional travel.

-View current HPAC members
+View the current HPAC

 Standing Committees